DMill31/smart-store-miller/README.md

 # smart-store-miller

-This repository is for Project 1 of BI and Analytics where we will create a basic business intelligence project.
+This repository is for multiple modules of BI and Analytics where we will create a basic business intelligence project over the course of a few weeks.

 ## How to Install and Run the Project

+### How to Install

 First you must clone the project to your local machine.